10 fun facts you might not know about Honduras

 3. What does Honduras mean?

-Honduras is part of the second largest coral reef in the world, after the Great Barrier Reef.
+The Mesoamerican Reef, or MAR, is the second largest coral reef in the world after the Great Barrier Reef and spans across the coastlines of Honduras, Guatemala, Mexico and Belize.

 Image by Tracey Ellis